Russell-Lainez/shares-permissions/README.md

 ![image](https://github.com/user-attachments/assets/a66abf92-8101-46c4-bbec-b2e39a452ff3)

-2. For each of these folders, I changed the sharing permissions to include domain users and added specific permissions for each folder:
+2. For three of these folders, I changed the sharing permissions to include domain users and added specific permissions:
      - Read only access for the “read-access” folder
      - Read and write only access for the “write-access” folder
      - Read and write only access for the “no-access” folder